 \subsection{Pion distributions}

 Now with obtained nucleon distributions let us calculate the pion distributions.
-Supposing that the number of pions is much less that the number of nucleons, i.e. $N_{\pi}\ll N$, we may neglect a back reaction of the light pion sub-system on the heavy nucleon sub-system.
+Supposing that the number of pions is much smaller than the number of nucleons, i.e. $N_{\pi}\ll N$, we may neglect the back reaction of the light pion sub-system on the heavy nucleon sub-system.
 The pion distribution yields

-where $\Sigma^{- +}_{\pi^-}$ is the ${\pi^-}$ self-energy expressed in terms of the non-equilibrium diagram technique, cf. \cite{Ivanov:1999tj}, and we assumed that the pion self-energy is determined by the diagram (\ref{selfzb}).
+where $\Sigma^{- +}_{\pi^-}$ is the ${\pi^-}$ self-energy expressed in terms of the nonequilibrium diagram technique, cf. \cite{Ivanov:1999tj}, and we assumed that the pion self-energy is determined by the diagram (\ref{selfzb}).
 With the help of Eq. (\ref{nRop}) we get

 and

 with $\alpha =-f^{2}_{\pi NN}q^2 m_N^{\ast 2}/\pi k,$ and

 The condition $\xi \gg N$ is satisfied, if $\epsilon_0\gg N^2\pi^2/m_NR^2$.
 Thus we obtain